basecamp/local_time/README.md

 Local Time is a Rails engine with helpers and JavaScript for displaying times and dates to users in their local time.
 The helpers render a `<time>` element in UTC and the JavaScript swoops in to convert and format.
-Because the `<time>` element is only rendered in one timezone (UTC), it is ideal for caching.
+Because the `<time>` element is only rendered in one timezone, it is ideal for caching.

+---

 ####Example